bitfocus/companion-module-roland-v60hd/HELP.md

 This module will allow you to control a Roland V-60HD video switcher.

+> The Roland only accepts 1 connection at a time

 ### Configuration
 * Enter the IP address of the device in the configuration settings.
 * The device will use TCP port 8023.